marev711/macreport/README.md

 ![alt text](https://github.com/marev711/macreport/blob/master/images/macreport-pushover-notice.png?raw=true)

 The criterias for sending the push notice are,
-* Push notices are not sent prior to a configurable time, e.g., 13:00 hours
+* Push notices are not sent prior to a configurable time, e.g., not sent prior to 13:00 hours
 * The MAC-address has to be absent at least a configurable amount of time, e.g., 4 hours

 The main purpose of the script is to check whether family members have returned home in the afternoon.